 In the photo below, I was shooting wedding portraits on a beach in the Florida Keys.
 My reflector assistant that day was one of the bridesmaids, who truly enjoyed helping her friends out with their portraits.

-Although they may not be as sexy as strobe kits, reflectors can often yield similar, or superior results for your portraits, and are cheaper and easier to use.
-I will leave you with a few more assignment photos, shot using nothing more than a reflector.
+Although they may not be as impressive as strobe kits, reflectors can often yield similar or superior results, plus they’re cheaper and easier to use.

 So remember the guidelines I shared above.
 Learn how to work with your reflector.
 And capture some stunning reflective shots!

 Do you plan to use a reflector?
 How do you plan to work it into your next photoshoot?
 Share your thoughts in the comments below!

 - 6 Ways of Using Reflector to Take Better Portraits

 - How to do reflector photography: 5 simple approaches

 - 1. Use a reflector to create fill light

 - 2. Use a reflector as the main light source